 Stop when there is more batter to fold.
-The mixture might not look fully incorporated, and that is ok.
+The mixture might not look fully incorporated, and that is okay.

 Swiss roll is a sponge cake with a filling rolled inside it.
 Roulades are made of pastry or cake; they can be sweet or savory.
-In a nutshell, a swiss roll can be a roulade, but the category of roulades expands beyond the swiss roll.
+In a nutshell, swiss rolls are roulades, but not all roulades are swiss rolls.

 A jelly roll is the US name for a Swiss roll.
 The US versions often include jelly or jam fillings.

-This cake originated in Central Europe, most likely Austria, but not Switzerland.
+No one really knows where the name or the cake came from.
+They believe it originated in Central Europe, most likely Austria, but not Switzerland.
 That is about all anyone knows.

-A swiss roll tin is known as a quarter baking sheet (9x13) in the US.
+A Swiss roll tin is known as a quarter baking sheet (9×13) in the US.
 This baking sheet is small and shallow, only an inch deep.

-Refrigerator: If using whipped cream as the filling, store the vanilla swiss roll cake in an airtight container for up to 3 days.
+Refrigerator Instructions: If using a dairy-based filling, store the roll in an airtight container for up to 3 days.

-Freezer: Cut slices of the cake, wrap them individually in cling wrap, and freeze for up to three months.
+Freezer Instructions: Cut individual slices of the cake, wrap each slice in cling wrap, and freeze for up to three months.

 Vanilla Swiss Roll